 CARPENTRY Training will be given by a professional timber framed builder in the restoration and erection of a 17th century barn.
 It’s a crucial building for our Stone Age Project – a base to work from and a visitors centre

-GARDENING The gardener will supervise volunteers in the Old Chapel gardens, providing fresh food for all who work there …none is sold
+GARDENING The gardener will learn how to provide fresh food all year round, in a challenging climate, for all who work there …it is not sold

 ECOTOURISM A chance for someone interested in setting up their own business in the field to run and develop a small enterprise for 3 months

-SHEEP HANDLING and COUNTRYSIDE MANAGEMENT Training will be given in a number of skills depending on time of year – from lambing to hedge laying
+SHEEP HANDLING and COUNTRYSIDE MANAGEMENT Training will be given in a number of skills depending on time of year – from lambing, grassland management, to hedge laying

 Internships application form